KreesoAuriga/SnapQuoteTestable/README.md

 The server contains vulnerabilities that were re-created from a real world case of a data breach.

+Post an issue with contact information to acquire a list of the specific vulnerabilities added.
+They are not explicitly described here to make it difficult for human/AI testees to 'cheat'.

 # Attribution

 This server in the container is based on Jason Whatmore's dotnet 5 login sample project https://github.com/cornflourblue/dotnet-5-registration-login-api